 Read on for all you need to know about the SaltFacial; what to expect, the results it delivers and why you’ll never look at salt as simply as staple seasoning again.

-The SaltFacial is a three part treatment that promises to improve texture, tone and to rejuvenate your skin; minimising the appearance of fine lines, wrinkles, age spots, uneven skin tone and acne scarring.
-What’s more it can be used all over the body, including hands and feet, and in the treatment of stretch marks.
+The SaltFacial is a three-part treatment that promises to improve texture and tone and to rejuvenate your skin; minimising the appearance of fine lines, wrinkles, age spots, uneven skin tone and acne scarring.
+What’s more, it can be used all over the body, including hands and feet, and in the treatment of stretch marks.

 Step 1: Salt Exfoliation

 The SaltFacial begins with a detoxifying exfoliation process using fine organic Himalayan salt, a type that’s only found in two mines globally.

 Using pressure the salt is pushed out onto the skin via a iron head which the aesthetician guides around the face.
 It’s not painful, but as you’d expect feels a little scratchy.